InbarAl189/Mini-Compiler/README.md

 | Project 2 | Building a parser by reading tokens from the lexical analyser from Project 1                      |
 | Project 3 | Building a semantic analyser for the grammar implemented in Project 2                                   |

-The Mini-Compiler compiles the program and shows the output of each phase of compiler in different output file.
+The Mini-Compiler compiles the program and shows the output of each phase of compiler in different output file.<br>
 **NOTE**: put test1 and test2 in the directory: C:\temp